 The faculty of the Department of Pediatrics at Brigham and Women's Hospital (BWH) provides care to newborns at our main campus in Boston and at other locations in and around Boston.
 The department faculty also conduct research and educate medical students and postgraduate trainees.

 Referring a Patient

-The Brigham and Women's Hospital Department of Pediatric Newborn Medicine cares for newborn infants in two hospital settings: Brigham and Women's Hospital and Newton-Wellesley Hospital.
+The Brigham and Women's Hospital Department of Pediatrics cares for infants in two hospital settings: Brigham and Women's Hospital and Newton-Wellesley Hospital.
 BWH is the largest delivering hospital, with roughly 6,000 births each year and services designed to provide specialized care to the most high-risk pregnancies.
 In addition, Brigham and Women's Hospital houses the region's largest newborn intensive care unit (NICU) with more than 60 beds for the smallest and sickest infants requiring care for preterm or any other complex birth-related issue.

 Our Neonatal Transport Program, in collaboration with Boston MedFlight, provides rapid transfer of critically ill infants from community hospitals throughout New England to the Level III NICUs at Brigham and Women's Hospital or Mass General for Children.

 Brigham and Women's Hospital

 Joanne Wolfe, MD Chair, Department of Pediatrics, Brigham and Women's Hospital and Massachusetts General Hospital

 Helen Christou, MD Interim Vice Chair, Department of Pediatrics, Brigham and Women's Hospital Chief, Division of Newborn Medicine, Department of Pediatrics, Brigham and Women’s Hospital Vice Chair for Research, Education, and Academic Faculty Affairs